thedude0606/options_copy_TB/DECISIONS.md

 **Decision**: Integrate with Schwab API for market data and trading.
 **Rationale**: Schwab API provides reliable market data and trading capabilities, essential for the application's functionality.

+### 4. SQLite Database
+**Decision**: Use SQLite for local data storage.
+**Rationale**: SQLite provides a lightweight, file-based database solution that is easy to set up and maintain, while still offering robust SQL capabilities for data storage and retrieval.

 ## Design Patterns Used

 ### 1. Factory Pattern